"Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest." - Matthew 11:28

 Stephen Minister Resources

-Check with Kay Schafer or Rev. April Johnson Bristow for a list of care notes available to Stephen Ministers.
+Check with Karen Varner or Dr. April Johnson Bristow for a list of care notes available to Stephen Ministers.

 FAITH CHALLENGES, Leroy Howe's blog, is no longer available.